 Economic Factor Outlook Investing Impact U.S. GDP Growth We expect gross domestic product (GDP) of 2.75-3.0% in 2018.
 Absence of a recession would likely support equity markets.
 Consumer Spending New tax law, a strong labor market, and stock gains may help.
 Supports consumer cyclicals, but potential growth in business spending may be more important.
-Business Spending New tax law and deregulation may help; watching trade policy.
+Business Spending New tax law and deregulation are supportive; watching trade policy.
 Industrials would be most likely to benefit; upside for technology but some policy risks.
 Housing Tight supply and years of underbuilding suggest upside, but higher rates are a potential headwind.
 A stronger turnaround could support housing and financials stocks.
 ECONOMY Import/Export Weaker dollar helps exports; service sector exports strong; uncertainty around trade.
 May support technology and business services; some uncertainty for multinationals.
 LUUNUMI Labor Market Steadily improving overall; early signs of wage pressure appearing.
 May put modest pressure on margins.
-Inflation Stubbornly low, but wages, economic growth, and policy agenda may raise expectations.
+Inflation Early signs of a potential pick-up but still well contained.
 Interest rates likely to rise but only gradually.
 May help financials.
 Business Cycle Still mid-cycle but have likely moved into latter third.
 Equity markets may have room to run, but expect more volatility.
-Dollar Weaker in 2017 as markets unwind some post-election policy assumptions and international growth improves.
+Dollar Weakness extends into early 2018 as international growth improves.
 Weakness starting to benefit earnings for U.S. multinationals.
 Global GDP Growth Improvement likely in 2018, helped by potential fiscal stimulus.
 Trade uncertainty remains a risk.
 Upside with risks for global multinationals; global diversification may provide benefits.
 Fiscal New tax law will provide stimulus; infrastructure may be more challenging.
-May provide a short-term economic lift, but government debt still a potential long- term headwind.
+May provide a short-term economic lift, but government debt still a potential long-term headwind.
 POLICY Monetary Cautious rate hike path likely to continue.
 Balance sheet normalization has begun.
 May be a modest headwind for quality bonds.
 Government Republicans have made progress on agenda but midterms loom.
-May contribute to volatility; small caps could benefit from tax reform.
+May contribute to higher stock volatility.
 RISKS Financial Political environment may lead to looser credit standards and accelerate deregulation.
-Net positives in the short term, but higher volatility would still be normal for this point in the business cycle.
-Geopolitical & Other Monitoring Chinese economy, escalating North Korean tensions, Islamic State, and trade.
+Net positives in the short term, but higher volatility would still be normal for this point in the business cycle. mono Geopolitical & Other Monitoring Chinese economy, escalating North Korean tensions, Islamic State, and trade.
 May contribute to higher stock volatility.
 Developed Overseas Risks from European elections have declined; Brexit negotiation still presents challenges.
 International equities may provide diversification benefits.
-OVERSEAS Emerging Markets Economic growth may have peaked in China.
+OVERSEAS Emerging Markets Growth may have peaked in China.
 Indian economy seems to be improving and Latin America is starting to rebound.
 Faster growth excluding China may help lift low valuations.
-FINANCIAL Corporate Profits Continued earnings growth expected in 2018 driven by U.S. growth, resilient profit margins, global economy.
+FINANCIAL Corporate Profits Strong earnings growth expected in 2018 due to new tax law and improving global growth.
 May support stock market gains in 2018.
 Corporate tax cuts should help.
 CONDITIONS Main Street Fed Beige Book supports positive outlook.
 Supports cyclical sector performance.

-Source: LPL Research, U.S. Department of Energy, Haver Analytics 01/16/18
+Source: LPL Research, U.S. Department of Energy, Haver Analytics 03/13/18